Competition in Costly Talk

-Therefore, $s(r)$ is effectively a strictly decreasing function of $r$ in the set $[\ubar r_2(0),\bar r_1(0)]$, and in such a domain I refer to $s(r)$ as the ``swing report function.''
-When the state takes extreme values, a sender may not be able to profitably swing the report of his opponent even when the opponent reports truthfully.
-This happens when $s(\theta)$ is beyond a sender's reach.
-In such cases, we should expect both senders to always report truthfully, and therefore to deliver matching reports that reveal the state.
-It is therefore useful to define cutoffs in the state space that help determine when truthful reporting always occurs in direct equilibria.
+When the state takes extreme values, a sender may not be able to swing the report of his opponent profitably.
+In particular, persuasion is always prohibitively expensive when $s(\theta)$ is beyond a sender's reach.
+For example, sender~2 cannot profitably achieve persuasion when the state is such that $s(\theta)<\ubar r_2(\theta)$, as $r_1\geq\theta$ and $s(r_1)$ is decreasing in $r_1$.
+In such cases, we should expect both senders to report truthfully and deliver matching reports that reveal the state.
+It is helpful to define cutoffs in the state space that help determine when truthful reporting always occurs in adversarial equilibria.
+I refer to these cutoffs as the \emph{truthful cutoffs}, and define them as follows.